 Bird Walk, Camp Polk Meadow Preserve

-Join the Deschutes Land Trust and Jan Rising for a bird walk at Camp Polk Meadow Preserve.
-Watch for songbirds and hummingbirds in the willows, warblers along the restored Whychus Creek, and woodpeckers working the pine groves.
-Explore this Sisters-area Preserve that is considered a birding hot spot with more than 160 species observed!
+Join the Deschutes Land Trust and Jan Rising for a bird walk at one of Central Oregon's birding hot spots--Camp Polk Meadow Preserve.
+Tune your ear and focus your binoculars as you stroll around Hindman Springs and into the meadow, watching for warblers in the willows and woodpeckers working the pine groves.
+More than 160 species of birds have been observed at the Preserve--see how many you can find!
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route